 A: Users of Chrome will get my updates automatically within 5 hours of posting them.
-I’m not sure how long Firefox takes.
+I believe Firefox can take up to 24 hours for automatic updates.
 On Tampermonkey, you may need to set Script Update under Settings to something other than ‘never’ — (e.g. try Every Day).

 Q: When I install Twitter Demetricator on Chrome/Firefox or using Tampermonkey, it says it can “modify my data” on Twitter and “read my browsing history.”
 What’s up with that?

 A: In order for the Twitter Demetricator extension to access the code that makes up the page you see as Twitter, it needs those permissions.
-All it does with what it “sees” is search through the page’s code looking for metrics so it can hide them for you.
+All it does with what it “sees” is search through the page’s code, looking for metrics so it can hide them for you.
 Nothing is saved, stored, or sent.
-Nothing is changed on http://twitter.com.
-Your browsing history is *not* read.
+Nothing is changed on https://twitter.com/.
+Your browsing history is *not* read!
 I care about privacy; Twitter Demetricator does not violate it.
 You can look at the source code if you like (it’s open source and online).
 If you have concerns, let me know.

 Q: How do I remove Twitter Demetricator?

-A: In Chrome, right-click the extension’s icon (“#td”) to the right of the location bar and select ‘Remove from Chrome’.
+A: In Chrome or Firefox, right-click the extension’s icon (“#td”) to the right of the location bar and select ‘Remove from Chrome’ or ‘Remove Extension.’
 In other browsers when using the Tampermonkey extension, click its icon, select Dashboard, find Twitter Demetricator in the list, and click the trash icon at the far right under ‘actions’.

 back to Twitter Demetricator…